Correlation study of some solar activity indices in the cycles 21 - 23

 In our issue for all the indices we used the monthly averages values.
 Such averages allowed us to take into consideration the fact that the major modulation of solar indexes contains a periodicity of about 27-28 days (corresponding to the mean solar rotation period).
 So we reduced the influence of the rotational modulation of the data sets.

-Vitinsky et al. (1986) analyzed solar cycles 18 - 20 and pointed out that correlation for spot numbers versus radio flux $F_{10,7}$ does not show the close linear connection during all the activity cycle.
+(Vitinsky {\it et al.} 1986) have analyzed solar cycles 18 - 20 and pointed out that correlation for relative sunspot numbers versus radio flux $F_{10.7}$ does not show the close linear connection during all the activity cycle.
 Also it was emphasized the importance of statistical study in our solar activity processes understanding.
-To achieve the best agreement in approximation of spot numbers values by $F_{10,7}$ observations Vitinsky et al. (1986) proposed to approximate the dependence W - $F_{10,7}$ by two linear regressions: the first one - for the low solar activity (where $F_{10,7}$ less than 150) and the second one - for the high activity ($F_{10,7}$ more than 150).
+To achieve the best agreement in approximation of spot numbers values by $F_{10.7}$ observations (Vitinsky {\it et al.} 1986) proposed to approximate the dependence SSN - $F_{10.7}$ by two linear regressions: the first one - for the low solar activity (where $F_{10.7}$ less than 150 $sfu$) and the second one - for the high activity ($F_{10.7}$ more than 150 $sfu$).
+A solar flux unit $(sfu) = 10^{-22} \cdot W \cdot m^{-2} \cdot Hz^{-1}$

 In this paper we found out that the linear correlation was violated not only for maximums of solar activity cycles but for minimums of the cycles too.
-Our analysis of the interconnection between these indices and $F_{10,7}$ with help of the approximation by the polynomials of second order confirmed this fact.
+Our analysis of the interconnection between these indices and $F_{10.7}$ with help of the approximation by the polynomials of second order confirmed this fact.

-We also analyzed a three-year determined correlation coefficients $K_{corr}(t)$ for six solar activity indices versus $F_{10,7}$.
+We also analyzed the dependence of time of a three-year determined correlation coefficients $K_{corr}(t)$ (in linear regression assumption) for solar activity indices versus $F_{10.7}$ and versus SSN.

+Since the nature of solar activity is very complex so we have to keep in mind that there are different sources which give the contribution to the value of the indices studied in this paper.

+The magnetic activity of the Sun is called the complex of electromagnetic and hydrodynamic processes in the solar atmosphere and in the underphotospheric convective zone, see Rozgacheva \& Bruevich 2002.
+The analysis of active regions (plages and spots in the photosphere, flocculae in the chromosphere and prominences in the corona) requires to study the magnetic field of the Sun and the physics of magnetic activity.
+This task is of fundamental importance for astrophysics of the Sun and the stars.
+Its applied meaning is connected with the influence of solar active processes on the Earth's magnetic field.

+For solar energy coming to the atmosphere of the Earth, it is desirable to have solar indices and proxies that vary differently through time.
+This strategy of using multiple solar indices has significantly improved the accuracy of density modeling of the atmosphere of the Earth has reported by (Bowman, {\it et al.} 2008).
+Use of these solar indices in their thermospheric density model produces significant improvements in previous empirical thermospheric density modeling.